jjchoi08/jjchoi08.github.io/_posts/2017-05-08-Seventh_Post.md

 I created a D3.js & Dimple.js chart for all episodes in 27 seasons of the show.
 I wanted to be able to identify which episodes are the best / worst ones in a glance so I decided to visualize all episodes by IMDB rating, US viewership, and air date.
 The chart shows all episodes as data points with x-axis being air date and y-axis for IMDB rating.
 The size of the circle represents US viewership number.
 I gathered additional writer/director information from Wikipedia and included in the toolip.
 Enjoy!

+(Please note that the font is missing and displaying incorrectly in iOS mobile devices)

 <br>

 <div id='d3div'></div>